We are grateful to the following contributors and course reviewers:

 This 4-part non-credit online course was designed with the input of NorQuest faculty to introduce students to concepts of misinformation and help them practice valuable critical thinking skills.
 The content is accessible, interactive and engaging.
 The following topics are addressed:

 Additional features of this course: Open Educational Resource (OER) published under CC 4.0 license (please share and adapt!); accessible and flexible; Moodle compatible; suitable for Academic Upgrading students, upper-level English language learners, and post-secondary students.
 The course can be assigned as a whole, or specific lessons and/or segments can be incorporated into a course syllabus.
 It takes approximately 2 hours to complete all 4 lessons.

 Click on the boxes below to view the course online.
-Please note that completion is not tracked in this web version.
+Please note that completion is not tracked and badges are not granted in this web version.

 |Introduction to Misinformation||SIFTing Through the News||Making Good Choices||Bias|